How do I register a trademark?

 How long will it take to register a trademark?

-In general, you can expect the trademark registration process to take between 12 to 18 months.
+In general, you can expect the trademark registration process to take between 12 to 18 months, if the trademark is already used in commerce.
 The length of time to process your application will often depend on the individual Examining Attorney reviewing your application and the overall volume of trademarks submitted to the USPTO.

 Get Help with the Trademark Registration Process